Budapest

 bud castle: is budapest expensive

-In this comprehensive guide, we’ll break down all the costs you can expect when visiting Budapest in 2025, from accommodation and food to transportation and attractions.
+In this comprehensive guide, we’ll break down all the costs you can expect when you visit Budapest in 2026, from accommodation and food to transportation and attractions.

 Before diving into the details, here are the essential facts about Budapest’s affordability:

-• Best value season: March-May and September-November offer ideal price-to-experience ratio
+• Best value season: March-May and September-November offer the ideal price-to-experience ratio.

 people on the street in budapest

 Is Budapest expensive compared to other European cities?
 Not at all.
-Budapest is approximately 47.2% less expensive than Washington D.C. (excluding rent) and significantly cheaper than most Western European capitals.
+Is Budapest an expensive city?
+No, it is significantly cheaper than most Western European capitals.
 Here’s how Budapest compares to other popular European destinations:

 CityCost Comparison to Budapest

-The Hungarian Forint (HUF) is the local currency, with an exchange rate of approximately 367,783 HUF to 1 USD as of March 2025.
-This favorable exchange rate for many international travelers contributes to Budapest’s affordability.
+The Hungarian Forint (HUF) is the local currency.
+As of early 2026, the exchange rates are approximately $1 = 309 HUF and £1 = 419 HUF.
+This favorable exchange rate for many international travelers contributes to why is Budapest cheap for many visitors.

 Traveler TypeDaily BudgetWhat’s Included

-Budget traveler$24-$50Hostel dorm, street food, public transport, free/budget activities
+Budget traveler$35-$65Hostel dorm, street food, public transport, free/budget activities

-Mid-range traveler$50-$100Private room/budget hotel, casual restaurants, paid attractions
+Mid-range traveler$70-$140Private room/budget hotel, casual restaurants, paid attractions

-Luxury traveler$100+4-5 star hotel, upscale dining, taxis, premium experiences
+Luxury traveler$140+4-5 star hotel, upscale dining, taxis, premium experiences

-Several factors affect how expensive Budapest will be for you:
+Several factors affect how expensive is budapest for you:

 Accommodation Costs: Is Budapest Expensive for Hotels and Hostels?